jdeluyck/kcoreorg-website/_posts/2007/2007-05-26-work-event-karting.md

   - karting
   - Work
 ---
-Today we went Karting with <a href="http://www.triennium.com/" target="_blank">work</a> in <a href="http://www.brusselskart.be" target="_blank">Brussels Kart</a>, a karting / expo / restaurant thing in Groot-bijgaarden (just outside of Brussels).
+Today we went Karting with [work](http://www.triennium.com/) in [Brussels Kart](http://www.brusselskart.be), a karting / expo / restaurant thing in Groot-bijgaarden (just outside of Brussels).

 It was a fun event, though I couldn't participate in the karting itself (bad stomach aches / sickness for a few days, and I doubt they wanted to redecorate their karting track).
-In the end, the oldest guys from <a href="/assets/images/2007/05/IMG_3400-me.jpg" target="_blank">the team</a> won :p
+In the end, the oldest guys from [the team](/assets/images/2007/05/IMG_3400-me.jpg) won :p

 Afterwards we had a nice dinner there too.
 I hadn't expected the restaurant to be so classy (including penguin-style personal table waiter), and the food was deliceous.
-I opted for \_the\_ veggy dish of the restaurant, which was <a href="/assets/images/2007/05/IMG_3406-me.jpg" target="_blank">veggies with tofu</a>.
+I opted for \_the\_ veggy dish of the restaurant, which was [veggies with tofu](/assets/images/2007/05/IMG_3406-me.jpg).

-All the incriminating evidence can be found <a href="http://sadevil.org/piwigo/index.php/category/79-carting" target="_blank">here</a>.
+All the incriminating evidence can be found [here](http://sadevil.org/piwigo/index.php/category/79-carting).